AndreasFaust/gatsby-source-custom-api/README.md

 If your image object provides a key called `modified`, this key gets cached and compared every time you build or develop.
 If it stays the same, the already downloaded version of the image-file is used.

-### Replace conflicting Keys

-Some of the returned keys may be transformed, if they conflict with restricted keys used for GraphQL such as the following ['id', 'children', 'parent', 'fields', 'internal'].
-These conflicting keys will now show up as `[key]_normalized`.
-(Thanks to [gatsby-source-apiserver](https://github.com/thinhle-agilityio/gatsby-source-apiserver))

 ## Transform Nodes to Pages

 This is an example of how you use the required nodes to automatically generate pages: Insert the following code into the file `gatsby-node.js`.
 The sample key here is an array called `posts`.
 All array-elements can be required in GraphQl via `allPosts`.
 In this example the posts have a child-key called "url", which defines their path and serves as marker to find them in your matching React-component (`pages/post.js`).